Jay Buhner: Seattle Mariners (1988–2001)

-Buhner's career began an upwards turn in 1991, hitting 27 home runs with 77 RBI, hitting a massive home run against his former team in Yankee Stadium in July, and having continued success against the Yankees.
-In an extra-inning home game against the Oakland Athletics on June 23, 1993, he became the first Mariner to hit for the cycle.
-Buhner began his cycle with a grand slam in the first inning, and hit a triple in the 14th inning to complete it; he subsequently scored the winning run on a wild pitch.
-While well known for his tendency to strike out, he also developed a patience at the plate which allowed him to walk 100 times in a season twice (1993 and 1997) and to post a career OBP of .359.
-By the mid-1990s he had developed into one of the premier offensive players in the game, hitting over 40 home runs in three consecutive seasons (1995, 1996, and 1997), becoming just the tenth player to do so (and the first since Frank Howard in 1970); this feat has since been equaled by several other players.
+While well known for his tendency to strike out, Buhner also developed a patience at the plate which allowed him to walk 100 times in a season twice (1993 and 1997) and to post a career OBP of .359.
+By the mid-1990s, he had developed into one of the premier offensive players in the game, hitting over 40 home runs in three consecutive seasons (1995, 1996, and 1997), becoming just the tenth player to do so (and the first since Frank Howard in 1970).

+Retirement and legacy

+Mariners legacy

+After a 116-win 2001 season, Buhner retired at age 37 in December of that year.
+In 2025, he became an analyst for Root Sports' TV coverage of the Mariners.

-During his career, the Mariners hosted a popular promotion, "Jay Buhner Buzz Cut Night", where visitors would receive free admission in the right field seats if they had a shaved head.
+During his career, the Mariners hosted a popular promotion, "Buhner Buzz Night", where visitors would receive free admission in the right field seats if they had a shaved head.
 Free buzz cuts were provided for people who showed up with hair.
 Buhner himself participated in giving fans of all ages buzz cuts, which also included women.
+The club revived the promotion for its 30th anniversary in 2024, with Buhner giving catcher Cal Raleigh a buzz cut.

 George Thorogood's song "Bad to the Bone" was used as Buhner's at-bat music during home games.

-After a 116-win 2001 season, Buhner retired at age 37 in December as one of the most popular players in Mariners’ history.
-Although his jersey number 19 has not been issued since, it has not been officially retired, per the team's policy regarding retired numbers.
+Although Buhner's jersey number 19 has not been issued since, it has not been officially retired, per the team's policy regarding retired numbers.
 The Mariners require a player to have spent at least five years with the team and be elected to the Hall of Fame or narrowly miss election after spending substantially his entire career with the team.

-Buhner holds the Mariners' career record for strikeouts with 1,375 and has the lowest career stolen base percentage since 1954 – 6 stolen bases against 24 times caught stealing for a success rate of 20%.
+Buhner holds the Mariners' career record for strikeouts with 1,375 and is in the top 10 in many offensive categories.
+He ranks fifth in games played for the team.
+He also has the lowest career stolen base percentage of any MLB player since 1954 with at least four stolen bases: he stole six stolen bases and was caught stealing 24 times for a success rate of 20 percent.
 (Caught stealing counts are not complete until the 1954 season, when Major League Baseball began maintaining official records.)
-After his playing days, Buhner and his family remained in the Seattle area, in Sammamish.
-His son, Gunnar, played baseball for Lewis–Clark State College, and in 2017 played for the Philadelphia Phillies' farm team in the Gulf Coast League.